 Here are some of the ingredients you will need.
 Canned chickpeas or garbanzo beans, garlic, extra virgin olive oil, fresh lemon juice and salt.
 Now that's an easy hummus recipe!
 Now-a-days you can find Tahini at most grocery stores.

 I highly recommend using this delicious olive oil from Lebanon!
-Oleavanti produces olive oil from several different groves in the country of Lebanon, and let me tell you from experience, this olive oil is LEGIT!
+Using a high quality olive oil will set your dish apart, and let me tell you from experience, this olive oil is LEGIT!

 Should I make hummus with canned chick peas or with dry chick peas?